 How We Can Help

-The North Carolina child custody lawyers at Speaks Law Firm will show the judge that it is in the best interest of your children to maintain their relationships with you.
+The Wilmington child custody lawyers at Speaks Law Firm will show the judge that it is in the best interest of your children to maintain their relationships with you.
 We can show the judge that you have a deep and loving relationship with your children and that you are a vital part of their lives.
 We can show these things in an impactful and memorable way.

 In a custody dispute, your former spouse may try to tell the judge that you are a bad parent.
 Your former spouse may argue that you do not have a healthy relationship with your children.
 They may bring up every bad thing you have ever done and some things that you have not done.

 It will be up to you to show what kind of parent you are.
 You must demonstrate the bond that exists between you and your child.
 You can show what you do for your children every day.
 It is important that you present the emotional connection you share with your child.

 Don’t risk your relationship with your children.
 You can protect yourself and your relationships.
 You can properly assert your rights and fully present your position.
 You can do it in a way that does not cause unnecessary harm to other relationships.

 We have extensive experience with the principles, the people and the process of child custody and visitation in Wilmington.
 Experience is essential to making sure you get an arrangement that will allow you to continue to have a close and loving relationship with your children.